Practical Takeaways for Cities at Network’s Second Peer Convening

 Mayor Bob Stephens, Springfield, MO

-We were thrilled to be paired with the City of Waco through the Companion City Huddles at the convening because we share a focus on creating opportunities for residents who live at or near the poverty level.
+We were thrilled to be paired with the City of Waco through the Companion City Huddles at the convening because we share a focus on creating opportunities for our residents who live at or near the poverty level.
 Our cities are approaching it differently, but each working hard toward the same goal.
 It was incredibly valuable for us to share lessons learned and get feedback on challenges we’ve faced and our staff is eager to stay in touch with our counterparts in Waco as we continue our work.

 But Waco wasn’t the only city that offered us great advice and insight.
 We also heard about an innovative program dealing with predictive policing and picked up on a couple of economic development projects from colleagues in New Jersey, all of which I quickly passed along to our staff to explore further.
-Our Chamber of Commer is now more involved with our Brother 2 Brother mentoring program, after hearing from other cities about how successful the initiative could be, especially if the broader community engages in the effort.
+Our Chamber of Commerce is now more involved with our Brother 2 Brother mentoring program, after hearing from other cities about how successful the initiative could be, especially if the broader community engages in the effort.
 We also realized that we share the priorities of poverty alleviation and citizen engagement with many other communities and came away with several new ideas that can be incorporated into our own Community Listen assessments and Impacting Poverty Commission.

 These types of exchanges – on topics large and small – were a big part of what made the convening worthwhile for me and my colleagues.
 This was my first Network peer convening and I came away thinking it had been one of the most valuable conferences I have attended.